5 Differences Between NorthShore's Two Most Absorbent Incontinence Briefs

-The NorthShore® MegaMax™ Briefs have the absolute best absorbency with a special channeled top-sheet that quickly wicks away wetness.
-This special channeling helps distribute the liquid evenly keeping the skin dry as possible.
+NorthShore's MEGAMAX Brief has the highest absorbency thanks, in part, to a special channeled top-sheet that quickly wicks away wetness.
+This special channeling helps distribute the liquid evenly keeping the skin dry.

-The NorthShore® Supreme Briefs do not offer this channeled top-sheet, but they are champs in other areas.
-The Supreme Briefs wick away liquid from the front to the back to avoid swelling when the diaper is full.
+Supreme Briefs from NorthShore do not offer a channeled top-sheet, but they also wick away liquid, from the front to the back that resists swelling when the diaper is full.

-The MegaMax™ Briefs have larger tabs (approximately 1.5 inches wide) and are longer (approximately 2 inches long).
-The tape tabs are fastened onto a large plastic landing zone located on the front of the brief.
-These super-strong tabs provide the user with a more secure fit even when full and prevents frontal rips to the brief.
+MEGAMAX Briefs have larger tabs (approximately 1.5 inches wide) and are longer (approximately 2 inches long) than Supreme Briefs.
+The tape tabs on MEGAMAX are fastened onto a large plastic landing zone located on the front of the brief.
+These super-strong tabs provide users with a more secure fit even when full and help prevent frontal rips to the brief.

-The Supreme Briefs are ideal for heavy bladder and bowel incontinence.
-The Supreme briefs are tested to hold up to 8 hours long.
+The Supreme Briefs are also ideal for heavy bladder and bowel incontinence but offer up to 8 hours of protection.